mrf345/retrap/README.md

 ##### - Realtime hooks to intercept user's active session
 Injecting JavaScript, sending alerts, text-to-speech notifications and redirecting to different locations...
-In the following example a `console.log()` is injected:
+In the following example a `console.log()` is injected to an active web-session:

 <details>
     <summary> Demo: </summary>